 I’m always up for a trip to Jeju Island and even rate it among our 40 can’t-miss places to see when driving through Korea.
-Fall is also a pretty rocking time to visit South Korea’s most famous island.
+Fall is also a pretty rocking time to visit South Korea’s most beautiful places.
 However, do avoid it during Chuseok because people love to cram the place during that massive fall holiday.
 Other than water-related fun, you can hike Hallasan and the Olleh trail, ride a motorbike around Jeju, ferry to Udo Island or some other nearby spots, or explore the island’s overflowing collection of museums.
-Of all the places you can enjoy a nice view, our personal favorite was Hamdeok, but I’m always open to recommendations for other ways to enjoy the water there.
+Of all the places you can enjoy a nice view, our personal favorite was Hamdeok Beach, but we’re always open to recommendations for other ways to enjoy the scenery in Jeju.

 Star Lengas, 87Pages